Image Lists

 Quick Points about the Image List

-The list allows up to a maximum five (5) layers or levels of organization.
+•The list allows up to a maximum five layers or levels of organization.

-Each list you add on the "start" level can link to it's own separate collection of additional lists, so although the number of layers is limited to five (5), the number of lists you can create within the layers is unlimited.
+•Each list you add on the "start" level can link to it's own separate collection of additional lists, so although the number of layers is limited to five, the number of lists you can create within the layers is unlimited.

-Each level can have up to five (5) columns (vertical) and an unlimited number of rows (horizontal).
+•Each level can have up to five columns (vertical) and an unlimited number of rows (horizontal).

-It is not possible to mix a "level" of lists with items.
+You cannot mix a "level" of lists with items.
 Lists can link to either other list levels or a level containing only items.
-Once an item level is created, no additional list or item levels can be created; however, you can rearrange levels (layers) using the Tree View (F5) function.
+Once you create an item level, no additional list or item levels can be created; however, you can rearrange levels (layers) using the Tree View (F5) function.

-Once shown, the image list can be used for item selection, but also provides the ability to view item images and lists even if you aren't in a transaction.
-Users can leave the Image Lists form open between transactions and even application areas.
-And, even if the list is closed, we retain the last location and return the user to it when the Image List is redisplayed (this is only done until the application is closed).
-The only exception to this is if the user changes branches.
-In this case, the data in the image list may no longer be accurate, so we close the background form.
+Once shown, you can use the image list for item selection, but you can also use it to view item images and lists even if you aren't in a transaction.
+You can leave the Image Lists form open between transactions and even application areas.
+And, even if you close the list, the application retains the last location and returns the user to it when the Image List is redisplayed (until the application is closed or you change branches).
+If you change branches, the data in the image list may no longer be accurate, so we close the background form.

 How do I add images to a list or item?